Rassie Erasmus: Head coach of South Africa

-Record by Country

 Coaching approach

 Erasmus feels that factors affecting rugby success are consistency in selection, rhythm and momentum, having few injuries, and luck (as top level games are often very close and can depend on one bounce of a ball or penalty).
 He plans long-term.
 He tends to be very open about his opinions, both in his playing group and with the media.

 If his team wins a game, Erasmus wears the same shirt for the next game.

 Controversies

-Erasmus is known to be very critical of referees after the games; his many complaints and accusations have cost him a two-month ban by World Rugby in November 2021 after he had hit out at refereeing displays during the British & Irish Lions tour to South Africa in a clip.
+Erasmus is known to be very critical of referees after the games; his many complaints and accusations cost him a two-month ban by World Rugby in November 2021 after he had hit out at refereeing displays during the British & Irish Lions tour to South Africa in a clip.
 He was found guilty by a misconduct committee of "attacking, disparaging and/or denigrating the game and match officials and not accepting the authority of match officials".
+He also acted as a water boy during the tour in order to directly give instructions on the pitch, which was criticised by Lions coach Warren Gatland for being unsporting.
+In 2022 as a result of this, World Rugby banned head coaches from acting as water carriers.

-He is also famous for his use of social media where he often sarcastically complains about refereeing after he has started a Twitter account in the wake of 2019 Rugby World Cup.
+He is also famous for his use of social media where he often sarcastically complains about refereeing after he started a Twitter account in the wake of 2019 Rugby World Cup.
 Three months before his suspension, he was suspected of using a burner account to air out his grievances against referees Nic Berry and Ben O'Keeffe.
 In 2022, he posted several videos shared with ironic messages on his official Twitter account to complain about referee calls after Springboks losses to Ireland on 5 November, and France a week later.
 Former international referee Nigel Owens condemned Erasmus' behaviour following the controversy, after many other columnists criticized him and called these kind of comments "bitter" or "ridiculous".
 On 17 November, he was suspended by World Rugby again and was banned for two matches.
 A few weeks after the feud, referee Wayne Barnes revealed that his family were threatened following Erasmus' tweets; his wife receiving rape threats and his kids being targeted for a few days.